Middle School Assistant Principal: Hermiston School District, Hermiston Oregon

 Notice of Open Administrative Position

-The Hermiston School District is seeking applicants for Assistant Principal at Armand Larive Middle School.
+The Hermiston School District is seeking applicants for Assistant Principal at Sandstone Middle School.

-The Middle School Assistant Principal, under the direction of the Principal will plan, direct, administer, and evaluate functions necessary to ensure efficient operations, instructional leadership, and staff supervision at the middle school.
+The Middle School Assistant Principal, under the direction of the Principal will plan, direct, administer, and evaluate functions necessary to ensure efficient operations, instructional leadership, staff supervision, student services, and athletics and activities at the middle school.

 The applicant must digitally supply the following items to the Human Resources Department at: email@example.com